d2l-ai/d2l-en/chapter_multilayer-perceptrons/numerical-stability-and-init.md

 The weights $W_{ij}$ are all drawn independently from the same distribution.
 Furthermore, let us assume that this distribution has zero mean and variance $\sigma^2$
-(this doesn't mean that the distribution has to be Gaussian, just that mean and variance need to exist).
+(this does not mean that the distribution has to be Gaussian, just that mean and variance need to exist).
-We don't really have much control over the inputs into the layer $x_j$ but let us proceed with the somewhat unrealistic assumption that they also have zero mean and variance $\gamma^2$
+We do not really have much control over the inputs into the layer $x_j$ but let us proceed with the somewhat unrealistic assumption that they also have zero mean and variance $\gamma^2$